 The receivables at reporting date have been reviewed to determine whether there is any objective evidence that any of the receivables are impaired.
 An impairment provision is included for any receivable where the entire balance is not considered collectible.
-The impairment provision is based on the best information at the reporting date.
+The impairment provision is based on the best information at the reporting date m.
+Key Judgements